mzmakm00/Job-Site/README.md

 # Small Job Site UI Project

-This is a small job site project focused on building a user interface with responsive using HTML, CSS, and Bootstrap.
+This is a small job site project focused on building a user interface using HTML, CSS, and Bootstrap.
 The project is for practice and does not include any functionality.
+It is a responsive website that helps users find job listings and apply for jobs

 ## Description